majafary/BookGraphQL/README.md

 The application exposes GraphQL at the following URL
 http://localhost:8091/graphql

 To use this though, you need to pass the graphQL query as request parameter.
-Here is a sample query and the equivalent URL to run the following sample GraphQL Query
+Here is a sample GraphQL query and the equivalent URL to run the query

 ```
 {